Volunteering with animals travel guide

 WORK, SLEEP AND PLAY

 When working with low budget, donation-led organisations, you can throw any notion of luxury out of the window.
 Volunteers are always well cared for, of course, but think hostel rather than hotel.
 Communal rather than individual.
 Frugality over luxury.
 Ideally your accommodation is as close to the project as possible as days will start early.
-When living on site, it also adds to the conservation camaraderie of it all.
-When caring for orangutan and other primates in Borneo, for example, you stay in volunteer lodging at a wildlife center, with three to four people in a house and you all cook together using a stipend given at the beginning of the week.
-In contrast, when volunteering with bears in Romania, you stay in the heart of medieval town of Brasov, surrounded by mountains.
-And when volunteering with monkeys in South Africa, accommodation is in woodland dorms and cabins, close to the center but also to Kruger National Park for your day off.
-There is a pool, however, for this one.
-And, if you go turtle monitoring, you will have locally owned beach huts to stay in and the best pool you could wish for: the ocean.
+When living on site, it also adds to the camaraderie of it all.
+When caring for orangutan and other primates in Borneo, for example, you will typically stay in volunteer lodging at a wildlife center, with three to four people in a house all cooking together using a stipend given at the beginning of the week.
+In contrast, when volunteering with bears in Romania, you will likely stay in the heart of medieval Brasov, surrounded by mountains.
+And when volunteering with monkeys in South Africa, accommodation is often in woodland dorms and cabins, close to the center but also to Kruger National Park for your day off.
+You will likely also have use of a swimming pool.
+And, if volunteering with turtles in Greece, you will usually have locally owned beach huts to stay in and the best pool you could wish for: the ocean.

 You arenít signing up for lifelong servitude.
 You are simply contributing to important animal projects, and of course it is normal that you are going to want to play a little too: on your day off, at the beginning or end of the trip or Ė if you have energy left Ė in the evenings.
 Although most people are dead on their feet by nightfall on these trips and are happy to hang out by the campfire, play cards or chill in a hammock.
 But just to give you a few ideas of fun to be had, in South Africa for example, you will not only be riding the horses along the Eastern Capeís beaches, but also have some time off to enjoy your own beach time, go whale or dolphin watching or learn to surf.
 In Borneo, you can head to the coast at Kuching, or explore the national parks.
 In Namibia, a safari or sand boarding are not to be missed, and in Sri Lanka, there are always rainforests to be explored.
 Good volunteering organisations will know the destination really well, and will help advise you on any extras that you hope to tie onto your trip.